- ...

 .

 The project has been configured manually as would have been done by the script.
-Now you can refer to the section Select the Kit, build mode and run configuration to then be able to compile and deploy the SimpleSwitch™ package.
+Now you can refer to the section Select the Kit and build mode to then be able to compile and deploy the SimpleSwitch™ package.